zvxzdx/runeforge-wiki-ru/specific-guide/3d-modelling/Replacing-Champion-With-Different-Model.md

 And also replace the texture file in your assets!
 Replace the body texture, usually Champ_base_tx_cm.
 The 2x and 4x are texture quality when you lower them in settings in the game, so swap them too!
 Or else the skin will look strange in lower settings.

 This is only required for `.dds` files, regardless of champion.
-If the champion uses dds files by default, you can edit their bin to use `.tex` to avoid needing to use `2x,4x` files.
+If the champion uses dds files by default, you can edit their bin to use `.tex` to avoid the use of `2x,4x` files.

 ![29.png](/user-pictures/goat/custommodels/29.png =x400)